 Ambition isn’t inherently wrong.
 It’s great to want more.
 It becomes a problem when we forget that we are all connected.
 There are people out there who are willing to find their own success without caring about the livelihood of someone else.
-We would all have a better chance at success change the trajectory of our ambition way from ourselves and onto others.
+We would all have a better chance at success by changing the trajectory of our ambition away from ourselves and onto others.

 Ambition Is All About You

-The things that we want in short-term can pose a negative effect on us in the long run.
-Just ask that double cheeseburger, large fries, and milkshake in a couple weeks.
-Same thing can be said for our materialistic pursuits.
+The things that we want in the short term can pose a negative effect on us in the long run.
+Just ask for that double cheeseburger, large fries, and milkshake in a couple weeks.
+The same thing can be said for our materialistic pursuits.
 Yes, we want the money, cars, clothes, and everything else we can find in the latest rap music video, but do any of this make us happy?
-It’s even worst when we look at the material goals that we have knowing that there is a tradeoff between this and community.
+It’s even worse when we look at the material goals that we have, knowing there is a tradeoff between this and the community.
 There’s a reason why they say that it’s lonely at the top.

 Everyone Enjoying Success

 To bring this conversation full circle, there is nothing wrong with ambition.
 Like everything, our intent is what makes something good or bad.
 If we are in the business of having success for ourselves, we risk alienating ourselves from others. in doing, so we create a culture of winners and losers, and someone has to lose.
 Just don’t let it be you, right?

 Can I provide an alternative?
 What if we were ambitious about the success of others?
 Instead of putting the magnifying glass on us, with all the stress and anxiety that comes with that, why can’t we work to make sure the people around us are successful?
 This is a tide that lifts all boats.
 Let your motivation not be about you, but everything around you.
 If not, your ambition will always be at the cost of someone else.